GiGurra/fl/README.md

     }}
 }

-stop(s: State where running): State where stopped {
+stop(s: State where running) State where stopped {
     s with {status: "stopped"}
 }
 ```